-On the very first trip to initiate our programs and services, our Project Director's wife, Joyce Magaya, fell ill and passed on within 3 days of Jaiaen's arrival.
+On the very first trip to initiate our programs and services in March 2000, our Project Director's wife, Joyce Magaya, fell ill and passed on within 3 days of Jaiaen's arrival.
 The three days were spent scouring the capital city's pharmacies for basic medicines, and then saline drip to give to the hospital, for example.
 This experience and the following week of attending a traditional Zimbabwean funeral infused awareness at a deep level of the basic human plight throughout Africa.

 In 2014 the Donhodzo Health Center was discontinued due to financial constraints.
 The Ancient Ways vision still embraces the concept of providing full health services to the villagers.
 At some point in the future, we will hopefully embark on this path again, to be able to reach out in this incredibly important way.

 Currently, we provide health forums to reach all six villages, as we are able, as well as alternative care for individuals during Jaiaen's trips.

 The Donhodzo Health Program provided by Ancient Ways and operated by Nhimbe for Progress has grown significantly over the years.
 We began in 2000 identifying the needs for a health station.
 We staffed it with a government trained Village Health Worker and stocked it with pain killers, as the most sought after and unavailable item.

 As the government and private health care slid drastically into deplorable shape, we realized the need for our residents to have basic medical care and education.
 Here is a quick sketch to give an idea of what is meant by ‘deplorable’.

 - On Jaiaen’s first visit in March 2000 Cosmas’ wife was extremely ill and was taken to the hospital.
 She could not be provided with service at the hospital without the family sourcing supplies.
 Medicines were found to be outdated and saline drip impossible to find.